MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

    - **New Attendance** – Use to collect attendance from group members.
 This template enables custom configurations to customise attendance requirements of customers.

    - **New Survey** – Use to request specific answers from group members.
 Create a Survey Action with pre-filled questions.
-You can send this action via the app at regular intervals.
+You can send this Action via the app at regular intervals.

    - **New Checklist** – Use to request updates on pre-configured checklist items from group members.